hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 [s-expressions]: https://en.wikipedia.org/wiki/S-expression

-To come back to our muttons, s-expressions facilitate syntactical consistency too.
-Consider this: everything is composed of s-expressions, and your macros perfectly deal with them; therefore, you can easily imitate any language construction.
-Everything will look the same.
-Even with so-called powerful Rusty macros, we cannot do this:
+To come back to our muttons, the nature of s-expressions is to facilitate syntactical consistency.
+Consider this: if there are only s-expressions and nothing more, you can imitate _any_ language item with simple macros -- everything will look the same.
+Even with so-called "powerful" Rusty macros, we cannot do this:

 ```{.rust .numberLines}
 delegate!(self.inner) {